mexchy1000/CellDART/README.md

-# Domain Adaptation of Spatial and Single-Cell Transcriptome
+# DAFTspot: Domain Adaptation for estimating cell Fraction of spatial transcriptomic spots from single cell-level clusters.
-domain adaptation of spatial and single-cell transcriptome
+DAFTspot is a tool to estimate cell fraction of spatial transcriptomic spots using domain adaptation of deep neural networks.